BYTESHAUS/read-write/README+/.net/README+/wpf/README+/mvvm/README.md

 Let me stress once again that MVVM is not a template but a concept.
 It got WPF implementations from open source communities (e.g., Prism), big provider names, and private initiatives, but neither has achieved the status of a "built-in" feature.

 Alas, there are not too many popular and interchangeable pluggable "bricks" to build effective WPF-MVVM (that is, no common specification).
 There's no thesis on dynamic MVP resting on tasks, not obsolete static models.

-🚧🚧🚧 PENDING: Link to MVVM on promises! 🖋️

 ## Wrapping up